devopsgroup-io/catapult/README.md

 ## Self Compliance ##

 Security **in** the cloud.
-This is your responsibility, however, the underlying service must have a basic support the compliance.
+This is your responsibility, however, the underlying service must have basic support for the compliance scenario.

 Service           | Catapult Context                         | HIPAA BAA                                                                 | PCI DSS Level 1
 ------------------|------------------------------------------|---------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------